bhisaac/5eFP/5eFP-SRD.md

 - Instantaneously light or snuff out a candle, a torch, or a small campfire.
 - Chill or warm up to 1 pound of nonliving material until the end of the encounter.
 - Cause earth, fire, water, or mist that can fit within a 1-square cube to shape itself into a crude form you desig­nate until the end of the encounter.

+If you use this game feature multiple times, you can have up to three of its non-instantaneous effects active at a time, and you can discard your action to dismiss such an effect.

 ## Way of the Open Hand